On this page

 Access an online article, book, or other resource

-For online or web-based articles, ebooks, or media, look for a link to full-text or online access.
+For online or web-based articles, ebooks, or media, look for the online access link.

-If you are off campus or on wireless, you will be prompted to sign in for access.
+If you are off campus you will be prompted to sign in for access.

 Request or place a hold on an item owned by the SFU Library